There’s never been a better time for whisky tourism – especially if you’re in Scotland.

 For many whisky enthusiasts, despite a welcome explosion in world whisky, the distilleries of Scotland and their surroundings remain the most charming, the most enticing and the most beautiful of all.

 Not surprisingly, whisky distilleries are one of the UK’s leading tourist attractions.
 In 2017, some 1.9 million people paid a visit to the 120+ whisky distilleries in Scotland.
-But with so much choice and variety available, from Highland Park in Orkney to Annandale in the Scottish Borders, deciding which ones to visit is no mean feat.
+But with so much choice and variety available, from Highland Park in Orkney to Annandale in the Scottish Borders, deciding which of Scotland’s whisky distilleries to visit is no mean feat.

 A hub for Scotland’s whisky distilleries